 Financial aid is funding intended to help a student meet the cost of attending college.
 These funds are provided by federal, state, and local governments, along with colleges, community organizations, and private corporations or individuals.

 Financial aid includes gift aid that does not need to be repaid, like grants and scholarships, and self-help aid, such as loans (which require repayment) and work-study (which requires employment).
 Other forms of aid include fee waivers, fellowships, sponsorships — any monetary assistance toward a student’s higher education goals.

 KU’s Financial Aid & Scholarships (FAS) office is responsible for awarding federal, state, and institutional financial aid.
 In addition, FAS awards scholarships to incoming freshmen and transfer students and maintains records for outside and private scholarships.

 Cost of Attendance (COA) is a standardized estimate of what it will cost to attend KU for the academic year.
 The COA includes resident or nonresident tuition and fees — as well as special fees for programs such as engineering, law, and pharmacy — along with room and board, books, transportation, and personal expenses.

-The Expected Family Contribution (EFC) is an index used to determine a student's eligibility for financial aid programs.
-From information reported on your FAFSA, the EFC is calculated using a formula established by federal law.
-After you file your FAFSA, you’ll receive a Student Aid Report (SAR) that contains your EFC.
+The Student Aid Index (SAI) is an index used to determine a student's eligibility for financial aid programs.
+From information reported on your FAFSA, the SAI is calculated using a formula established by federal law.
+After you file your FAFSA, you’ll receive a Student Aid Report (SAR) that contains your SAI.

 Circumstances may cause your aid to be adjusted or canceled, and if you withdraw from classes, you may be required to repay some or all of your aid.
 You can review these possible situations on our Special Circumstances page.